 - 1. Receipt of a valid application

 - 2. Search of NSW Treasury records

 - 3. Collation of relevant records

 - 4. Review of records

-- 5. Notice of decision to applicant and release of information
+- 5. Preparation of a Notice of Decision and release of information, if so decided

 Under this centralised model, all officers, consultants and contractors undertaking work for NSW Treasury must comply with the obligations set out in the GIPA Act and specified in this TIPP.